Carljo32/Carljo32/README.md

 ## OBJECTIVE

-My professional journey to computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey into computer science has sparked a strong interest in cybersecurity, and I'm excited to take the next step in this field.
+I'm particularly eager to contribute to a Security Operations Center (SOC) as a Tier 1 Analyst or in a Help Desk role, where I can continue learning and making an impact.

 ## SKILLSET & PROJECTS
 | Skills                                         | Demonstrated by         |